devtron-labs/devtron/docs/user-guide/deploy-chart/overview-of-charts.md

 ![](../../images/deploy-chart/overview-of-charts/values.png)

-To see the status and details of the chart deployed by clicking on `App Details` and click on `Values` to reconfigure the deployment.
+Click on `App Details` to see the status and details of the chart deployed  and click on `Values` to reconfigure the deployment.

 ![](../../images/deploy-chart/overview-of-charts/update-and-deploy.png)

-Configuration values can be edited over here by the help of ReadMe.md.
+Configuration values can be edited over here by the help of Readme.md .

 Select Update And Deploy to update new settings.
 ### Custom Values